 - DO NOT panic.

-- DO NOT move the traumatized person unless this is strictly necessary as a result of danger within the surrounding area (gas, fire, immediate risk of a building collapsing, etc.).
+- DO NOT move the injured person unless this is strictly necessary because of a dangerous situation within the surrounding area (gas, fire, immediate risk of a building collapse, etc.).

 - DO NOT give the person food or drinks.